Squirrel/OldSquirrelForWindows/README.md

 [the specs directory](https://github.com/github/Shimmer/tree/master/specs) for more information about how the framework works.

--## Getting Started
+## Getting Started

--
--After cloning this repository, run the `script\bootstrap.ps1` script to fetch the necessary NuGet packages (until NuGet supports this natively and won't break your solution on opening).
+After cloning this repository, run the `script\bootstrap.ps1` script to fetch the necessary NuGet packages (until NuGet supports this natively and won't break your solution on opening).